Mental Help Folder

 Can you tell me more?
 Is there anything I can do to help you?

 - Acknowledge the person’s thoughts and feelings in a compassionate way

 - Offer hope and reassure the student you are concerned and want to help

-- Provide person with resources (see last two pages of Mental Help Folder for list)
+- Provide person with resources (see I Need Help or last two pages of the Mental Help folder)

 - Offer to make the call with the person

-- If comfortable, walk with person to a resource
+- If comfortable, walk with the person to a resource

 - Point out that help is available and that seeking help is a sign of strength and courage, not weakness.
 Acknowledge that seeking help can be scary.

-- See the I Need Help section for resources to share with the person or contact Student Counselling Services (if a student) 403.440.6263 or the Mental Health Nurse (if a student or employee) at 403.440.6326 for recommendations on how to approach the situation.
+- See I Need Help for resources to share with the person or contact Student Counselling (if a student) or a mental health nurse (if a student or employee) for recommendations on how to approach the situation.
 If the person is reluctant, you can help by:

 - Offering to contact the resource on their behalf while the person is with you.